 To summarize: There are 2 ways to use i.
 (1) If you know i, use it to "adjust" your stated concentration into an actual concentration which accounts for ionization.
 Then you can predict (calculate) the actual colligative property.
-(2) Use the colligative property measurement (typically ΔT_f , ΔT_b , or Π) to calculate the actual concentration (and therefore i).
+(2) Use the colligative property measurement (typically $\Delta T{\rm f}$, $\Delta T{\rm b}$, or Π) to calculate the actual concentration (and therefore i).
 Then you can figure out the percent ionization.

-Remember, when doing calculations on non-electrolytes, i = 1, which is more or less the default condition.
+Remember, when doing calculations on nonelectrolytes, i = 1, which is more or less the default condition.
+Now, here are 3 out of 4 formulas WITH the van't Hoff factor thrown in.